These broccoli and cheese pinwheels are so simple to make for a filling, delicious lunch or dinner the whole family can enjoy!

 • Spread the cream cheese on the puff pastry dough, leaving some space off on the ends.

-• Sprinkle the broccoli, shredded chicken, and shredded cheese on top of the cream cheese.
+• Sprinkle the broccoli, shredded chicken (if using) and shredded cheese on top of the cream cheese in an even layer.

-• Carefully roll the dough into a log.
+• Carefully roll the dough into a tight log.

 • Slice the log into 8 pieces and place the pieces on a parchment-lined pan.
-Brush the top of each pinwheel with a generous amount of oil.
+Leave about an inch of space between each pinwheel since they will expand while baking.
+Brush the top of each pinwheel with a generous amount of oil (or an egg wash if using).

 Notes